 This Community Missional Engagement option aims to help you grow in your awareness of the local community in which your church is located and discern ways of participating in God’s mission in that location.

-Within the first three months:
+Within the first two months (by mid-April):

 Read the selection of book chapters and articles that will be provided by the Facilitator on modes of connection of churches with their geographical locations.
 Evaluate your own church in relation to some models that will be described in the reading.
 Discuss your findings in a conversation with the Facilitator (this could be Skype, telephone, in-person or via email).

-Within the next three months:
+Within the next two months (by mid-June):

 This is about being attentive to God in the church’s neighbourhood.
 Following a process developed with the Facilitator, spend time being intentionally present in the church’s neighbourhood, practicing attentiveness to God and to the community.
 Follow up observations and questions with local research.
 Journal on what you see and feel: where, in what ways and in whom do you discern God to be present and active?
 What is God bringing to your attention?
 How might you respond?
 Share these reflections in a conversation with the Facilitator.